 please check with the Harvard Business Office.

 At the Talk

-Please use the podium microphone so that your introduction can be
+Please use the wireless microphone to introduce the epaker, so that you may be

 heard on the webcast and video archive file.

 Assist with the taking of questions.
 The actual presentation should

 end by 5:00 PM; questions should be cut off by 5:10 PM at the latest.